ctfs/write-ups-2014/secuinside-ctf-prequal-2014/mic-check/README.md

 Q2QnT29oUNW0wtWqySDbw2UhvRIkTRrby2Qdx2g0UOjbwCHoTRrpw3E
 ```

-Note that my code tries several options (Rotate lowercase only, rotate uppercase only, rotate seperate from each other or rotate over lower conact upper alphabet).
+Note that my code tries several options (Rotate lowercase only, rotate uppercase only, rotate seperate from each other or rotate over lower concatted with upper alphabet).

-After decoding each result, we find that `V2VsY29tZSB0byBvdXIgb2ZmaWNpYWwgd2Vic2l0ZTogbHMtYWwub3J` is the base64 encoded string we are looking for.
+After decrypting each result, we find that `V2VsY29tZSB0byBvdXIgb2ZmaWNpYWwgd2Vic2l0ZTogbHMtYWwub3J` is the base64 encoded string we are looking for.

 It yields the flag `Welcome to our official website: ls-al.`.
 ## Other write-ups and resources